 Kurt Vonnegut’s 8 creative writing rules changed how I write stories

-His writing makes you burst out laughing, cringe at the absurd characters, and sometimes stare into space, wondering “what the hell does this life mean?”
+His writing makes you burst out laughing, cringe at the absurd characters, and sometimes stare into space, wondering “what the hell is the meaning of life anyway?”

 The legendary satirist behind Cat’s Cradle and Slaughterhouse-Five wasn’t just a literary icon: he was a teacher.
 “You’re in the entertainment business,” he told his students at the University of Iowa.
 “Your first job is to hook the reader.
 Your second is to keep them reading.”